Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation

 \subsubsection{Recursive Discrete Spectrum Modulation Using Darboux Transformation}

-Multisoliton solutions of the NLS equation can be constructed recursively using the Darboux transformation (DT).
+Multi-soliton solutions of the NLS equation can be constructed recursively using the Darboux transformation.
 The Darboux transformation, originally introduced in the context of the Sturm-Liouville differential equations and later used in nonlinear integrable systems, provides the possibility to construct a solution of an integrable equation from another solution \cite{matveev1991darboux}.
-For instance, one can start from the trivial solution $q=0$ of the NLS equation, and recursively obtain all higher order $N$-soliton solutions.
+For instance, one can start from the trivial solution $q=0$ of the NLS equation, and recursively obtain all higher-order $N$-soliton solutions.
 This approach is particularly well suited for numerical implementation.

 Let $x(t,\lambda; q)$ denote a solution of the system

 for the signal $q$ and complex number $\zeta=\lambda$ (not necessarily an eigenvalue of $q$), where the $P$ and $M$ are $2\times 2$ matrix operators defined in [Part~I].
 It is clear that $\tilde{x}=[x_2^*,-x_1^*]^T$ satisfies \eqref{eq:dwdt-dwdz} for $\zeta\rightarrow\zeta^*$, and furthermore, by cross-elimination, $q$ is a solution of the integrable equation underlying \eqref{eq:dwdt-dwdz}.